backdrop-contrib/jitsi/README.md

-# CiviCRM Fields
+# Jitsi Meet Fields

 This is module is in early development.
-It allows a user to create a field that will allow selection of a CiviCRM Contribution or Event Registration page, which can then be inserted onto the page when the field is displayed.
+It allows a user to create a field that will embed a Jitsi Meet video conference into the page.

 ## Installation